Tarrant County Jail

 Explore the official Detention Bureau page for a current overview of facilities, standards, and services.

 When you need to confirm whether someone is held in Tarrant County custody, the County provides an official database.
-The inmate roster is updated by the Sheriff’s Office and includes booking details that help you verify identity and status before you take your next step—planning a visit, sending correspondence, or consulting bond information.
+The inmate roster is updated by the Sheriff’s Office and includes booking details that can help verify identity and status before you plan a visit, send correspondence, or review bond information.

 Search by name to confirm whether a person is currently booked.

-Review identifying details to ensure you have the correct person.
+Review identifying details to make sure you have the correct person.

-Use results to prepare for visitation check-in (matching ID details helps avoid delays).
+Use the results to prepare for visitation or other jail-related steps.

 Access the official Inmate Search tool to locate individuals currently in Tarrant County custody.

-Tarrant County maintains a uniform visitation schedule across its jail facilities, with last-name scheduling to balance access and security.
-The County’s published rules set expectations on hours, arrival, ID, dress code, and conduct.
-Adhering closely to the rules helps prevent last-minute denials and makes your visit smoother for everyone.
+Tarrant County maintains a uniform visitation schedule across its jail facilities, with last-name scheduling used to balance access and security.
+The County’s published rules cover hours, arrival, identification, dress code, and conduct.
+Following those rules closely can help reduce the chance of a denied visit.

 Key points from the County’s published guidance include: